inventure/Fake_Dependency_Service/README.md

 * [GetWithQueryParamMulti](./http/GetWithQueryParamMulti.http) - Provides examples where the query param is the unique id, and there are multiple query params.
 * [GetWithUniqueURI](./http/GetWithUniqueURI.http) - Provides examples where the URI is unique enough
+* [ParseRequestHeaderPayload](./http/ParseRequestHeaderPayload.http) - Provides examples where the mock id is parsed from a request header json
 * [PostWithPayloadId](./http/PostWithPayloadId.http) - Provides examples where the unique is a root level property in a request payload.
 * [ResponseHeaders](./http/ResponseHeaders.http) - Provides examples where the mock returns defined response headers.